Michael Govan

 MG

 Meanwhile, we were going back and forth to Russia to negotiate loans.
-One day Carmen Jimenez walked into the office and said, “the city of Bilbao and the Basque country is trying to create more independence.
-The ETA, known as the “separatists,” were trying to separate the Basque region.
+One day, Carmen Jiménez walked into the office and said, “The city of Bilbao and the Basque Country is trying to create more independence.”
+The ETA—known as the separatists—were trying to separate the Basque region.
 The government was trying to find peaceable means to create a new identity.
 They knew they needed more space for art and sought out international partnerships.
-It was not a hard leap for us, whereas most people might have just said, “What?
-An industrial city in the north of Spain, where there’s terrorism and we’re going to go?”
+It wasn’t a hard leap for us, whereas most people might have said, “What?
+An industrial city in the north of Spain, where there’s terrorism?
+And we’re going to go?”
 [Laughs.]
 But for him, that was cool.
 Then I was assigned to help negotiate the architecture for the project.
 I went to California to work in Frank Gehry’s office.
 Many other things happened during this time.
 I also proposed that we bring the curators to work downtown.
-Soho used to be a place where there was art, whether it be in galleries, etc.
+SoHo used to be a place where there was art—whether it be in galleries, etc.

 EO

 Right.
-The Guggenheim used to be stationed above the Prada store on Broadway in Soho.
+The Guggenheim used to be stationed above the Prada store on Broadway in SoHo.

 MG

-Yeah, that’s a long, separate and sad story that I don’t know that I want to go into.
+Yeah, that’s a long, separate, and sad story that I don’t know I want to go into.
 When I proposed it, I had a slightly different vision for that space.
 It was supposed to be a competition for the Dia Art Foundation.
 Rough and rugged.
 Simple.
-At the time I had the idea of the world as a big, complicated place with different points of view.
+At the time, I had this idea of the world as a big, complicated place with different points of view.
 You’re spending time in Russia.
 At that time, Japan was raging in art.
-We were sending shows to Japan, Australia.
-The Mori Museum was just in conception.
-They asked us to consult on the early stages of the Mori Museum.
-Real estate in Japan at that time, was more for a square foot than a whole small city in the United States in the ’80s.
-When you’re traveling, you get this curious sense of how vast and different every part of the world is, and every place has culture, and museums were starting to become a thing.
-I mean, now they’re really a thing.
-Look at the M+ in Hong Kong.
-Look at the museums being built in Delhi.
-Museums are now expressions of power, but also doors open for diplomacy.
+We were sending shows to Japan, to Australia.
+The Mori Museum was just in conception—they asked us to consult on its early stages.
+Real estate in Japan back then cost more per square foot than a whole small city in the U.S. in the ’80s.

 EO